zrasool88/Takeaway-App/README.md

 * Make sure that your Takeaway app is thoroughly tested and that you use mocks and/or stubs, as necessary to not to send texts when your tests are run
 * However, if your Takeaway app is loaded into IRB and the order is placed, the text should actually be sent

-# Constraints

-* No "Puts" statement
-* No "Gets" method

 # CRC

 * Menu: A class with a menu HASH with name of dishes and their price as key value pairs.
 Dishes can be ADDED to and REMOVED from the menu.
-Existing Dishes names and prices can be UPDATED.

 * Order: Orders are constructed by choosing dishes from the menu.
 Orders are individual for each customer.
 Orders are comprised of the name of dishes and their quantities.

 * Dish: A class with two attributes, name and price.
-Dishes are LISTED in the MENU.
+Dishes are LISTED on the MENU.

 * Line Item: A class comprising of dishes, quantities, discounts & taxes, total.